Air-cooled engine: Aviation

+As of 2020, most of the engines manufactured by Lycoming and Continental are used by major manufacturers of light aircraft Cirrus, Cessna and so on.
 Other engine manufactures using air-cooled engine technology are ULPower and Jabiru, more active in the Light-Sport Aircraft (LSA) and ultralight aircraft market.
 Rotax uses a combination of air-cooled cylinders and liquid-cooled cylinder heads.